trueos/pcbsd/docs/install.rst

 This screen provides the following options:

-* **Partition disk with GPT:**  is a partition table layout that supports larger partition sizes than the traditional MBR layout.
+* **Partition Scheme:**  the default of "GPT (Best for new hardware)" is a partition table layout that supports larger partition sizes than the traditional "MBR (Legacy)" layout.
-  **If your installation disk/partition is larger than 2 TB, this box must be checked**, otherwise checking this box is optional.
+  **If your installation disk/partition is larger than 2 TB, this option must be selectedd**.
 Some older motherboards do not support this option.
-If the installation fails with this option checked, try again with the box unchecked.
-When in doubt, leave this box unchecked.
+If the installation fails, try again with "MBR (Legacy)" selected.
+When in doubt, try the default selection first.

+* **Target Installation:** when installing to non-UEFI systems, keep the default selection of "BIOS (Legacy motherboards)".
+If the hardware supports UEFI, change the selection to "UEFI (Modern motherboards)".

 * **Force ZFS 4k block size:** this option should only be checked if you know for sure that the disk supports 4k, even though it lies and reports its size as
   512b.
 Use with caution as it may cause the installation to fail.

-* **Boot-Loader:** changing the default of *GRUB* will disable  and break the updating mechanism.
-  **Do not change this default unless you are an expert GRUB user.
-Even if you are, you still probably do not want to change this default!**

 * **ZFS pool name:** if you wish to use a pool name other than the default of *tank*, check this box and input the name of the pool.